SamNijin/Analyzing-Amazon-Sales-Data/README.md

               4. Succesfully Delivered all the requirments that had been asked by INeuron.

               5. Delgated each task and completed entire project with enthusiasm.

+              6. Succesfully applied ETL and EDA to our project.

+              7. Gained knowledge of E-commerce Domain.

+              8. Enhanced Analytical Skills.

+              9. Provided Actionable and effective recommendations

+              10. Got appreciation from INeuron after this project.